kajalv/advanced-cpp/cPlusPlus/notes/README.md

 Put the definition and implementation together in the header file because they are needed to compile the program.
 Template works with types as required by the user.

+# Function Pointers

+In C++11, lambda expressions are a good alternative to function pointers.
+The keyword 'virtual' signifies creation of a vtable of function pointers.